 (a) the shooting discipline known as “Metallic Silhouette”; or

-(b) the shooting discipline known as “Western Action” or “Single Shot”.
+(b) the shooting discipline known as “Western Action” or “Single Action”.

 (5) Subclauses (3) and (4) do not apply to a muzzle loading handgun or a cap and ball percussion fired handgun.